fahad9993/Latex-CV/README.md

 This CV is written in $\LaTeX$ for professional purposes.
 I am working frequently to give it a more professional look.

+The following sections are separated for more manageable code:

+* Education
+* Experiences
+* Skill

 I encourage you to feel free to download the source code or fork it and modify it according to your needs. :smile:

 ***Don't forget to give it a thumbs up with a :star: !!!***